 At times life can be difficult and we can feel stressed, anxious and overwhelmed by our experiences, situations and relationships.
 By understanding why you think, feel and behave as you do you can then start to make positive changes leading to an increase in peace, contentment and happiness.
 Counselling is a unique relationship built on trust and honesty that can help you to understand more about yourself as well as find solutions to the things you are finding difficult

-If you would like to find out more about the services I offer please visit my website, or find me on social media.
+If you would like to find out more about the services I offer please visit my website.
 If you would like to book an appointment or speak with me to see if you feel we could work together please get in touch.

 Training, qualifications & experience

-- DipHE Integrative Counselling (The University of Birmingham), 2007
+- DipHE Integrative Counselling, The University of Birmingham

 - Professional Training in the Therapeutic Use of Mindfulness